-"Any student who needs classroom or testing accommodations is invited to present letters from the Center for Disability Resources and discuss accommodations with me after class or during office hours.
-The Center for Disability Resources is located in the Lebegern Learning Commons — Mund Suite 002.
+"Any student who needs classroom or testing accommodations is invited to present letters from the Center for Accessibility Resources and discuss accommodations with me after class or during office hours.
+The Center for Accessibility Resources is located in the Lebegern Learning Commons — Mund Suite 002.
 Students may schedule an appointment by calling 717-867-6028.”

 Faculty should include the following statement in the course syllabus regarding services and accommodations for students with disabilities participating in online classes:

-"Any student who needs academic accommodations is invited to send letters from the Center for Disability Resources and discuss accommodations with me.
-The Center for Disability Resources is located in the Lebegern Learning Commons — Mund Suite 002.
-Students may schedule an appointment by calling 717-867-6028."
+“Any student who needs accommodations is invited to send letters from the Center for Accessibility Resources and discuss accommodations with me.
+The Center for Accessibility Resources is located in the Lebegern Learning Commons — Mund Suite 002.
+Students may schedule an appointment by calling 717-867-6028.”

 When a note-taker is requested for a course, faculty should: